 • Chondrodysplasia punctata (CDP) is a group of inherited disorders that affect the skeletal system, the eyes, the brain, and the skin.

 • Chondrodysplasia presents with a vast phenotypic and genotypic heterogeneity.

-Patients with chondrodysplasia punctata were first described by Conradi in 1914 and Hünermann in 1931 (32).
-Spranger and associates published a landmark article that documented extreme phenotypic and genetic heterogeneity of chondrodysplasia punctata (29).
+Patients with chondrodysplasia punctata were first described by Conradi in 1914 and Hünermann in 1931 (37).
+Spranger and associates published a landmark article documenting extreme phenotypic and genetic heterogeneity of chondrodysplasia punctata (34).
 The classification of chondrodysplasia punctata has evolved over the past 50 years using inheritance patterns, clinical features, pathogenesis, and genetic etiology.
 An international working group on Constitutional Diseases of Bone was formed in 1972 to help address this variability.
-The working group identified the importance to create separate but parallel classification systems with one based on clinical characteristics and another based on molecular pathogenesis.
+The working group identified the importance of creating separate but parallel classification systems with one based on clinical characteristics and another based on molecular pathogenesis.
 The classification subtypes of chondrodysplasia punctata, based on Mendelian inherited groups, are autosomal recessive CDP, autosomal dominant CDP, X-linked recessive CDP, and X-linked dominant CDP (03).
 They each have varying clinical manifestations and molecular pathogenesis.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.